hoplon/castra/README.md

 * The user interface will display the current record at the top of the page.
 * The user may enter an id into a text input to view a different record.
+* The interface displays an indication when remote operations are in progress.
+* The interface displays error messages when remote operations fail.

 ```clojure
 (page "index.html"